Zion-PTC/zion-networ-state/README.md

 fee, stake or whatever the DLT technologies can inspire us with.

+### scripts

+This application is used to write simple scripts which call our own packages, in order to quickly test and create some easy script for users.

+Scripts shall be written in a way that they can accept user inputs when called from the console or when called from a client script/application.

+By script I mean a `async function main(){....` function in which we perform several action which tehorically shall be invoked on classes or methods coming from our own packages.
+This async function is passed in a `runProcess()` methods which avoids us the hassle of always wrapping the code into a `try {} catch {}` statement.

+In this way we can also quickly test our code and

 ### social

 The social application will enable users to interact with